welldone-software/gulp-file-bundle/README.md

 });
 ```

-Producing a bundle.css like so:
+producess a bundle.css like so:

 ```css
 @import url(file1.css);